 Can plungers go bad?

 As time goes on, plungers can become less effective.
-If your plunger becomes less effective, simply replace the old one with a new one.
+If your plunger becomes less effective, simply replace the old plunger with a new one.

-Can I use a plunger on my bathtub?
+Can I use a plunger in my bathtub?

 Yes, you can use your plunger on your bathtub drain.
 All drains have a similar construction, and that includes bathtub drains and sinks.